testsigmahq/testsigma-docs/src/pages/docs/windows-automation/project-and-application.md

 ---

 > ## **Prerequisites**
 >
-> - A Windows Machine with Testsigma Agent
->
-> - A Licensed Version of UFT One
+> Before you begin, ensure you have a licensed version of UFT One and a Windows machine with Testsigma Agent.

 ---